JamesH003/InstaPilot/README.md

 [GitHub Issues](https://github.com/JamesH003/InstaPilot/issues) served as an another Agile tool.
 There, I used my own **User Story Template** to manage user stories.

-It also helped with milestone iterations on a weekly basis.

 - [Open Issues](https://github.com/JamesH003/InstaPilot/issues)

     ![screenshot](documentation/open-issues.png)